 Welcome to Victorian Gate Located at 647-677 N High St, the Victorian Gate Condominiums helped lead the resurgence of the Short North, as it was one of the first new builds in the area.
 Surrounded by Park St and High St, there are great options regardless of the direction you decide to travel for both…

-Welcome to Parkview Parkview at Goodale Park, condominiums, and lofts, are located at 612 Park Street, with pricing ranging anywhere from $275k to $925k.
+Welcome to Parkview Parkview at Goodale Park, condominiums, and lofts, is located at 612 Park Street, with pricing ranging anywhere from $275k to $925k.
 These units range anywhere from 1400 to 3200 sq ft in size.
 Parkview condominiums feature 10′ high ceilings in the living room and master bedroom, private balconies, views of the Columbus…